-“That’s the spirit,” said Hermione.
-“Plus, Mrs. Weasley would blame the absence of you on Ron, seeing that she somehow always blames stuff like this on him.
+"That’s the spirit," said Hermione.
+"Plus, you mother would blame the absence of you on Ron, seeing that she somehow always blames stuff like this on him.

-“Tell me why that’s bad again?”
+"And why should that bother me?"
 Hermione and Ginny laughed.

-“Be sure to bring your humor with you, alright?” said Hermione.
-“You’re the life of a party!”
+"Be sure to bring your humor with you, alright?" said Hermione.
+"You used to be the life of all the parties!"

 "I’ll be sure to do that!"
 Just before Hermione got up to leave, Ginny grabbed Hermione’s hand.